aditicsalunkhe/NCSU_SE23_G74/proj2/Readme.md

 2. Add the video link
 3. For contributing.md we wrote this -  Is the status revisted?
 Does it include instructions for branch development.
 Any Clear mentions of the Rules and regulations".
 Are we doing this?
 Adding checkpoints and stuff?

+Yes or No
+1. Do you provide troubleshooting information that describes the symptoms and step-by-step solutions for problems and error messages?
+2. Is there a suppport email address ?
+Are e-mails to your support e-mail address received by more than one person?
+3. Does your software list the web address, and licences for all third-party dependencies and say whether the dependencies are mandatory or optional? - Link to the license on the website?
+4. Does your website state how many projects and users are associated with your project?
+5. Do you have a recommended citation for your software?
+6. Does your website or documentation include a project roadmap (a list of project and development milestones for the next 3, 6 and 12 months)?

 | Notes                                               | Evidence                                                    | Score(X/Total) |
 | --------------------------------------------------- | ----------------------------------------------------------- | ----- |